sorawee/notes/racket/general-phase-levels.md

 '(module-base-phase main 0)
 ```

-However, `namespace-base-phase` has `current-namespace` as a parameter, so it's not relative to the module.
-Therefore, they could be different:
+However, `namespace-base-phase` has `current-namespace` as a parameter.
+It's not relative to the module, so they could be different:

 ``` racket
 ;; main.rkt